ArchiveTeam/grab-site/README.md

 docker build --build-arg GRAB_SITE_HOST=127.0.0.1 -t grab-site:latest .
 ```

-Note that this is not the recommended configuration _in the Docker environment_, because the current best practice for deployment of a Docker application states that each process should be running in a separate container _without_ a init process such as systemd, rc.d, upstart, etc.
+Note that this is not the recommended configuration _in the Docker environment_, because the [current best practice](https://docs.docker.com/config/containers/multi-service_container/) for deployment of a Docker application states that each process should be running in a separate container _without_ a init process such as systemd, rc.d, upstart, etc. in order to let Docker manage the lifecycle of the process, instead.

 ##### Image Inspection